Edge Security

 EdgeOne DDoS Protection

 After connecting your business to EdgeOne, you'll automatically receive standard DDoS protection, sufficient for most websites and TCP/UDP applications.
-For businesses at higher risk of DDoS attacks or requiring custom protection rules configuration, EdgeOne works with DDoS protection product together and offers a DDoS Defender plan.
+For businesses at higher risk of DDoS attacks or requiring custom protection rules configuration, EdgeOne DDoS protection product offers a DDoS Defender plan.

 Note: